Demolition

 - Smash if needed

-- Remove nails or screws from framing including ceiling and especially in corners
+- Remove nails and screws from framing, including ceilings and corners

 - Remove tack strips if not saving